voiceflow/runtime-client-js/README.md

 The `RuntimeClient` comes with additional `dataConfig` options for managing the data returned by `Context.getResponse()`.
 To summarize, there are four options currently available:

-1. `tts` - When set to `true`, any `SpeakTrace`s returned by an interaction will contain an additional`src` property with an `.mp3` string.
-The string is audio of a voice assistant speaking out the `SpeakTrace`'s `message`.
-You can play this audio, such as with an `HTMLAudioElement` on a web browser,  to implement voiced chatbots.
+1. `tts` - Set to `true` to enable text-to-speech functionality.
+Any speak traces returned by an interaction method will contain an additional`src` property with an `.mp3` string, which is an audiofile that will speak out the trace text.
-2. `ssml` - When set to `true`, the `ssml` property disables the SDK's SSML sanitization and returns the full response with SSML included.
-This might be useful if you prefer to feed this data into your own TTS system.
+2. `ssml` - Set to `true` to disable the `RuntimeClient`'s SSML sanitization and return the full text string with the SSML included.
+This may be useful if you want to use your own TTS system.
-3. `includeTypes` - By default, we expose only `SpeakTrace`s, which contain the app's responses.
-This option accepts a list which specifies the additional trace types you want to receive from the `.getResponse()` method.
-For more detail on the available trace-types, see the "Advanced Trace Types" section.
+3. `includeTypes` - Set to a list of trace types to specify the additional trace types you want to receive from `.getResponse()`.
+A speak-type trace is always returned.
-4. `traceProcessor` - Accepts a "trace processor" function and automatically calls the function on the `RuntimeClient`'s current traces, whenever an interaction method is invoked.
+4. `traceProcessor` - Set to a "trace processor" function which is automatically called whenever an interaction method like `.sendText()` has returned and received new traces.

-See the following subsections for more detail on each configuration option.
+The Samples section has some working code demonstrating some of the configuration options.

 ```js
 const app = new RuntimeClient({